TU Dublin Internet Publication Policy

 Copyright notices on structural pages will be necessary.

-The official home page will carry a disclaimer stating that DIT cannot vouch for the accuracy or integrity of linked pages and these pages may contain content not approved by DIT.
-All peripheral pages must carry a disclaimer stating that DIT can accept n o responsibility for the contents.
+The official home page will carry a disclaimer stating that TU Dublin cannot vouch for the accuracy or integrity of linked pages and these pages may contain content not approved by TU Dublin.
+All peripheral pages must carry a disclaimer stating that TU Dublin can accept n o responsibility for the contents.

-Pages should only contain information relevant to DIT activities.
+Pages should only contain information relevant to TU Dublin activities.

 (Approved by the Directorate on 04.02.1998)